Excelsior Dock Cinema

 No one has favorited this theater yet

-Built near the shores of Lake Minnetonka, in downtown Excelsior, the Tonka Theatre opened in 1941, a small but elegant Streamline-style whose auditorium was decorated with murals of steamboats on the nearby lake.
-Just three years later, however, the Tonka Theatre was gutted by a fire.
-It took an appeal to the War Production Board, as this occurred during WW II, and there were strict regulations on building materials.
-As it was the town’s sole movie house, the owners of the Tonka Theatre were allowed to rebuild, and during the summer of 1945, it was reopened.
+Built near the shores of Lake Minnetonka, in downtown Excelsior, the Tonka Theater opened April 26, 1940 with Jean Hersholt in “Meet Dr. Christian”.
+It was a small 500-seat theatre but had an elegant Streamline-style whose auditorium was decorated with murals of steamboats on the nearby lake.
+Just three years later, however, the Tonka Theater was gutted by a fire.
+It took an appeal to the War Production Board, as this occurred during World War II, and there were strict regulations on building materials.
+As it was the town’s sole movie house, the owners of the Tonka Theater were allowed to rebuild, and during the summer of 1945, it was reopened.

-In the 1970’s, the Tonka Theatre was twinned, and at the same time, received a new name, the Dock 1 & 2, with the main floor being Dock 1 and the former balcony, Dock 2.
+On July 4, 1975, the Tonka Theater was twinned, and at the same time, received a new name, the Dock 1 & 2, with the main floor being Dock 1 and the former balcony, Dock 2.
 The theatre was triplexed during the 1980’s.

-The theater remains a popular destination, screening a mix of first-run, art and foreign features.
+The theater remained a popular destination, screening a mix of first-run, art and foreign features.
+Sadly, it was closed on March 15, 2020 due to the Covid-19 pandemic.
+It briefly reopened in 2022, but since then it remains unused.

 Love the Excelsior Dock Cinema!
 I live so close to it about 5 minutes away.
 I enjoy going to the movies there as it brings be back in time.
 I would go to a small town called Lodi, Wisconsin every summer when I was a child and so enjoyed the small town downtown theatre.
 The Excelsior Dock so reminds me of that theatre.
 I love that the theatre has not been modernized and still keeps its old time flavour.
 The movies are less expensive that most theatres and the popcorn is great!!
 Another plus is right across the street is a great ice cream store and a coffee shop where you can go after you attend a great movie experience.
 Enjoy!